-The first step of the treatment involves the removal of grit and debris, after which the water is allowed to flow into primary sedimentation tanks where half of the sludge is removed.
+The first step of treatment involves the removal of grit and debris.
+The water is then allowed to flow into primary sedimentation tanks where half of the sludge is removed.

-The untreated water is then allowed to flow into a secondary tank where organic matter is allowed to break down by pumping oxygen into the tank.
-Microbes convert ammonia into harmless nitrogen gas in the next step.
+The untreated water then flows into a secondary tank where oxygen is pumped into the tank so that organic matter can break down.
+Microbes also convert ammonia into harmless nitrogen gas.

-Residual solids after these steps are removed and the water is then filtered using sand filters that remove phosphorus and the remaining solids.
-The water is then disinfected and dechlorinated before being discharged into the Potomac River.
+Residual solids are then removed and the water is moved through sand filters that remove phosphorus and any remaining solids.
+It is then disinfected and dechlorinated before being discharged into the Potomac River.

-Sludge from the primary sedimentation tanks is sent to tanks where it is allowed to settle down at the bottom and thickened through gravity.
-Sludge from the secondary and nitrification reactors on the other hand is thickened using flotation thickeners.
+Sludge from the primary sedimentation tanks is allowed to settle at the bottom and thickened through gravity.
+Sludge from the secondary and nitrification reactors is thickened using flotation thickeners.

-The thickened sludge from all the tanks is dewatered and finally pathogens are removed using lime before being sent to agricultural fields.
+The thickened sludge is dewatered and pathogens are removed using lime before being sent to agricultural fields.

 Details of the Cambi Thermal Hydrolysis Process (THP)

-The process involves the dewatering of sludge to dry solids by about 15%, which are then transferred to a storage tower.
+The process also helps to reduce odour during the treatment of organic materials.
+It involves the dewatering of sludge to dry solids by around 15%, which is then transferred to a storage tower.
 The dewatered sludge is sent to a pulper and then mixed and heated using recycled steam from the reactors and flash tank.
-The processed gases are then biologically broken down in digesters.
+Processed gases are then biologically broken down in digesters.

-Thermal hydrolysis is allowed to take place in reactors at temperatures ranging from 165ºC to 170ºC for about 20 minutes.
+Thermal hydrolysis is allowed to take place in reactors at temperatures ranging from 165ºC to 170ºC for around 20 minutes.
 The steam is released and sent back to the pulper.

 Sterilised sludge is flushed into the flash tank using a residual pressure in the reactor where the residual steam is flushed off and the steam recycled to the pulper after reducing the temperature of the sludge using heat exchangers and diluted water.